EpicEric/pony-mqtt/README.md

 ### Available features

 * Support for MQTT versions 3.1 and 3.1.1 through TCP.
-* Authentication and auto-retry connection.
+* TLS, authentication and auto-retry connection.
 * QoS for publish, subscribe, unsubscribe.

 ## Installation